-Elections should be held in March, with results reported to your professional chapter board and ASID headquarters no later than April 15.
-Please send in new officer information as soon as it is made available!
+Elections should be held in March, with results reported to your SAC advisor and ASID headquarters no later than April 15.
 This allows for an organized transition from the outgoing to the incoming boards, assuming the new term will begin in September.
 However, depending on the school's academic calendar, the elections may take place at other times of the year, as long as they occur every 12 months.